aleen42/PersonalWiki/projectManagement/processGroups/processGroups.md

         - Initiating a project
         - Directing a project
         - Controlling a project
-        - Managing prduct delivery
+        - Managing product delivery
-        - Managing sta
+        - Managing stage boundaries
+        - Closing a project